PX4/PX4-user_guide/en/payloads/use_cases.md

 Mapping drones use cameras to capture images at time or distance intervals during surveys.

-PX4 supports cameras that are connected via either [MAVLink](../camera/mavlink_camera.md) or [directly to the flight controller](../camera/configuration.md).
+PX4 supports cameras that are connected via either [MAVLink](../camera/mavlink_camera.md) or to [Flight Controller Outputs](../camera/fc_connected_camera.md).
-Both types of cameras allow the mapping use case via the following set of MAVLink commands/mission items:
+Both types of cameras support the mapping use case, but via a different set of MAVLink commands/mission items.

-- [MAV_CMD_DO_SET_CAM_TRIGG_INTERVAL](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_CAM_TRIGG_INTERVAL) — set time interval between captures.
-- [MAV_CMD_DO_SET_CAM_TRIGG_DIST](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_CAM_TRIGG_DIST) — set distance between captures
-- [MAV_CMD_DO_TRIGGER_CONTROL](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_TRIGGER_CONTROL) — start/stop capturing (using distance or time, as defined using above messages).

-QGroundControl sends the above commands when set in missions, or commanded by the user.
-PX4 either uses these to trigger a directly connected camera or forwards them to a MAVLink camera.
-In either case PX4 emits a `CAMERA_TRIGGER` that can be used to associate an image with a timestamp when reconstructing an image from multiple captures.
-PX4 can also get more precise image capture timings from a camera-capture pin connected to the camera hotshoe.

 ## Cargo Drones (Package Delivery)